moosetechnology/LabelContractor/README.md

 # **How to combine strategies**
 ## **The user provides an order of strategies**
-The user can provide an order of strategeis, and we apply the one by one.
+The user can provide an order of strategeis, and we apply them one by one.

 **Example:**
 ClyMergedSuperclassesAndInheritedTraitsHierarchyTest </br></br>